Law of Political Responsibilities: Promulgation

-On 13 February 1939, Franco published in Burgos the Law of Political Responsibilities (Ley de Responsabilidades Políticas).
-The law declared guilty of a crime of military rebellion, all those who were members of a Popular Front party from 1 October 1934 and all of those who had opposed the military Coup d'état of the 17–18 July including all government officers of the Republic and all members of the Republican Armed Forces.
+On 13 February 1939, three days after the fall of Catalonia, Franco published in Burgos the Law of Political Responsibilities.
+The law declared all those who were members of a Popular Front party from 1 October 1934 and all of those who had opposed the Spanish coup of July 1936 to be guilty of military rebellion.
+This included all government officers of the Republic and all members of the Republican Armed Forces.

 The law was retroactive and could be applied with effects as far back as October 1934, a juridical aberration since those who had followed the laws of the legally constituted government of the Spanish Republic were suddenly prosecuted for "helping rebellion".

-The law established fines and expropriations for defendants and their families (from 100 pesetas to the confiscation of all the accused's assets).
+The law established fines and expropriations for defendants and their families (from fines of 100 pesetas to the confiscation of all the accused's assets).
 Furthermore, additional penalties included restriction of professional activities, limitation of freedom of residence and forfeiture of Spanish citizenship.
 Deceased and disappeared persons could be held responsible, and their families inherited the economic sanctions.
 Among the victims of the law were intellectuals and artists such as Isabel Oyarzábal Smith, Pere Bosch-Gimpera, Josep Lluís Sert and Pablo Casals.